simonberner/memorize21/README.md

     - The comings and goings (existence or not) of Views in the UI
 - Animation is showing the user changes that have already happened
 - Implicit Animations
+    - Less important kinds of animation
+    -  Golden rule: only animates view modifiers for views which are already on screen
+    - View that are coming on screen or going of screen, can be animated with the .transition modifier
     - All ViewModifier arguments that precede the animation modifier will always be animated.
     - Eg. whenever scary and upsideDown changes, the opacity/rotationEffect will be animated:
     - Without .animation(), the changes to opacity/rotation would appear instantly (not animated) on screen.